pelme/htpy/docs/index.md

 it easier to maintain a library of components/partials.

 ### Familiar concepts
-React/JSX has popularized this idea the last couple of years and the concepts for loops and conditional rendering are the same.
-Anyone with React experience coding in React should feel at home.
+React/JSX has popularized the idea of using a programming language rather than a separate template language.
+The concept of building a tree of components and composing them with regular modules/classes/functions should be familiar to anyone with React/JSX experience.